acdlite/redux-router/README.md

 )(SearchBox);
 ```

+You will find a **server-rendering** example in the repo´s example directory.

 ### Works with Redux Devtools (and other external state changes)

 redux-router will notice if the router state in your Redux store changes from an external source other than the router itself — e.g. the Redux Devtools — and trigger a transition accordingly!